Pianos

 look inside a piano and find out how it works!

-Photo: An ornate Baldwin piano owned by the pianist Liberace and now in a museum in Las Vegas.
+Photo: An ornate Baldwin piano owned by the flamboyant pianist Liberace and now in a museum in Las Vegas.
 Credit: Photographs in the Carol M. Highsmith Archive, Library of Congress, Prints and Photographs Division.

 A piano sounds quite unlike any other instrument and, if you heard